laminas-api-tools/documentation/intro/getting-started.md

 > ### Note: File System Permissions
 >
-> The Apigility Admin UI writes to the application's filesystem, specifically in the `module/` and
+> The API Tools Admin UI writes to the application's filesystem, specifically in the `module/` and
 > `config/` directories.
 As such, the user under which the web server runs **must** have permissions
 > to write to those directories and to files inside those directories.
-Apigility contains some logic
+API Tools contains some logic
 > to detect if permissions are not set correctly, and will raise an warning dialog if it detects
 > this situation.
 If you see such a dialog, use your operating system tools to set the file system
 > permissions accordingly.
 >
-> When _deploying_ an Apigility-based application, however, you do not need write permissions to
+> When _deploying_ an API Tools-based application, however, you do not need write permissions to
 > these directories; you only need the write permissions during development.

 First Steps